-Like traditional classes, web courses follow the same semester schedule as traditional classes.
-Web courses offer students convenience and flexibility but offer students the same learning experiences as our traditional courses.
-Web students will find that they put more time into an online course than in a traditional course, depending on computer, reading and writing skills.
+Web courses follow the same semester schedule as traditional classes, offering you convenience and flexibility with the same learning experiences as our traditional courses.
+Web students may find they put more time into an online course than a traditional one, depending on computer, reading and writing skills.
 Web classes are convenient, not easy.

 – Carol Dye